redMaPPer I: Algorithm and SDSS DR8 Catalog: Photometric Redshift Estimation

 One interesting thing to note about the top panel in Figure~\ref{fig:zlambda-dr8} is that the ``large'' ($\Delta z \sim 0.1$) redshift offsets in this plot do not reflect errors in the cluster redshift estimates, but rather cluster miscentering.
 That is, when we compare $\zlambda$ to the redshift of the central galaxy, large offsets are primarily due to our selection of a central galaxy that is not, in fact, a cluster member.
 To demonstrate this, we have created a ``clean'' sample of clusters where we demand that there be at least two spectroscopic cluster members with $\pmem>0.8$ within $1000\,\mathrm{km}\,\mathrm{s}^{-1}$ of the spectroscopic redshift of central galaxy, thereby ensuring that the central galaxy is in fact a cluster member.
 Of the $13,178$ \redmapper{} clusters in DR8 with spectroscopic redshifts, $1,829$ (or $14\%$) meet this criterion.
 The corresponding comparison of $\zlambda$ to $\zcg$ in this case is shown in Figure~\ref{fig:zlambda-dr8_clean}.
 We see that this photometric redshift plot is very clean.
 The few outliers left ($\lesssim0.2\%$) are likely multiple systems in projection.
 In particular, the obvious outlier cluster at $\zlambda \approx 0.22$ correpsonds to the cluster represented by the blue long-dashed line shown in Figure~\ref{fig:zlambdaconvergence}.

 We can get a better sense of the fraction of gross redshift outliers from Figure \ref{fig:zouts}, where we show the fraction of $3\sigma$, $4\sigma$, and $5\sigma$ outliers.
 A cluster is considered an $N\sigma$ outlier if $|\zlambda - \zcg| \geq N\sigma_{\zlambda}$.
 To estimate the fraction of outliers as a function of redshift, for each redshift $z$ we collect all clusters with redshift $\zlambda \in [z-0.025,z+0.025]$, and directly measure the fraction of $N\sigma$ outliers.
 By moving the window $[z-0.025,z+0.025]$ we recover the outlier fraction as a function of redshift.
 We see that $\approx 1\%$ of our galaxy clusters are $4\sigma$ redshift outliers.
+We note that the outlier fraction is considerably larger than expected if the errors were simply Gaussian.
 We emphasize that this fraction is measured using the full cluster sample, not the cleaned version used to produce Figure~\ref{fig:zlambda-dr8_clean}.

 Finally, in Figure~\ref{fig:zlambdapz} we test whether the \redmapper{} estimates for the cluster redshift probability distributions $P(\ztrue|\zlambda)$ are accurate.
 First, we select all clusters with spectroscopic central galaxies to create a ``true'' $N(\zcg)$, shown with a black solid histogram.
 We note that this is \emph{not} representative of the full cluster population due to uneven spectroscopic sampling.
 We compare this to two estimates of $N(z)$ using the same set of clusters.
 First, we bin clusters using the central values of $\zlambda$, shown with the red-dashed histogram.
 Second, we integrate $\sum P(\ztrue|\zlambda)$ over the appropriate redshift bins, shown with a yellow band (including the expected measurement errors and Poisson sampling, $\pm 1\sigma$).
 The red-dashed histrogram is obviously not a good fit to the spectroscopic redshift distribution.
 In particular, there is an artificial peak near the filter transition at $z=0.35$.
 This is properly smoothed out by our probability distribution estimate (yellow band), which is a good fit to the spectroscopic data ($\chi^2/dof=45.0/40$).